lengzq/QuantumBlackBoxOptimization/README.md

-# Algorithms for two black-box optimizations
+# High-dimensional Black-box optimization algorithms
 # (demonstrated on quantum optimal control for a transmon qubit).